n4ss1m/algerian-cities/README.md

 ## Features
 - Includes all 58 Algerian Wilayas and 1541 Communes.
-- Has Wilaya and Commune Eloquent models with relationships.
+- Wilaya and Commune Eloquent models with relationships.
 - Supports Arabic and French languages.
 - Includes postal codes and latitude/longitude for each commune.
 - Available as API endpoints.